todiane/poster-palace/README.md

 How will you handle copyright and intellectual property rights if customisation is offered?
 What terms of service and privacy policy will you need?
 What other policies will you need?
-Are there any specific legal considerations for selling digital products?
+Are there any specific legal considerations for selling digital products and/or the products designed by competition winners?

 **Feedback and Support:**
 What kind of customer support will you offer?